martamatosas/Automatic-Terminology-Extraction-and-Analysis/README.md

 Extraction of data science terminology in 6 different U.S. cities and 7 different industries.

-The chi-squared of independence between data science terminology, cities and industries was calculated.
+The chi-squared test of independence is performed to test the project hypothesis: the result indicats that data science terms are not independent of location and industry variables, providing justification to invest more efforts in a more efficient approach.

 **Project files and programs